Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

+Figure~\ref{fig:missingness_multimodal}.a decomposes modality contributions in the trimodal setting and reveals a consistent prognostic hierarchy.
+Masking Tabular data (green curve) leaves performance stable across the full missingness range, suggesting that the WSI and CT streams jointly compensate for absent clinical variables in this trimodal setting.
+Masking WSI (blue curve) has limited effect until complete removal, where C-index drops moderately to $\approx 70$, consistent with the high natural missingness rate already present during training.
+CT (red curve) is the most sensitive modality: progressive masking drives a consistent performance decline reaching a minimum near $75\%$ missing, followed by a partial recovery at $100\%$.
+Taken together, the trimodal model maintains a C-index above $66$ under complete removal of any single modality, demonstrating that the missing-aware fusion design yields a model robust to the loss of any individual data stream.

-Notably, when a bimodal model is forced into a unimodal inference regime (i.e., by masking one modality entirely), performance decreases relative to the full bimodal setting, as expected due to information removal, yet in several cases remains competitive with, or even exceeds, the corresponding unimodal baselines.
-This behavior can be observed in the \textit{WSI+Tabular} where the removal of the WSI slides yields $67.92 ±2,14$ C-index, that is slightly higher than the best performing unimodal ML model trained on Tabular data (RSF, $67.47 ± 3.61$).
+In \textit{WSI+CT} (Fig.~\ref{fig:missingness_multimodal}b), masking WSI causes a continuous and sharp degradation reaching $\approx 40$ at complete removal; masking CT shows a more moderate decline across the intermediate range before collapsing at $100\%$.
+Given the substantially higher availability of CT at test time ($95\%$ vs $36\%$ for WSI), the model likely relies more heavily on the radiological stream under natural conditions, with WSI contributing a complementary signal.
+In \textit{WSI+Tabular} (Fig.~\ref{fig:missingness_multimodal}c), masking Tabular data drives a steep and monotonic performance drop to $\approx 52$ at $100\%$ missing, while masking WSI leaves C-index stable across the full range ($\approx 70$), indicating that clinical variables are the primary driver in this bimodal configuration.
+In \textit{CT+Tabular} (Fig.~\ref{fig:missingness_multimodal}d), masking CT produces an early performance drop that persists across all missingness levels, whereas masking Tabular data has a comparatively small effect, with C-index remaining near the bimodal baseline throughout.
+Notably, when a bimodal model is forced into a unimodal inference regime (i.e., by masking one modality entirely, performance decreases relative to the full bimodal setting, as expected due to information removal, yet in several cases remains competitive with, or even exceeds, the corresponding unimodal baselines.
+This behavior can be observed in the \textit{WSI+Tabular} where the removal of the WSI slides yields $67.92 \text{±}2,14$ C-index, that is slightly higher than the best performing unimodal ML model trained on Tabular data (\texttt{RSF}, $67.47 \text{±} 3.61$).
 This suggests that the model does not merely combine independent unimodal predictors, but learns internal representations that remain informative even when only a subset of modalities is available, supporting the practical utility of the proposed missing-aware fusion approach.